eserlxl/vglog-filter/doc/SEMANTIC_ANALYZER_MODULAR_ARCHITECTURE.md

 3. **Plugin System**: Load analysis components dynamically
 4. **Caching**: Cache analysis results for performance
 5. **Distributed Analysis**: Run analyses across multiple machines
+6. **Additional Analyzers**: Add more specialized analysis components

 ## Contributing

 When adding new functionality:

 1. **Create New Component**: Add a focused binary for new analysis type
-2. **Update Orchestrator**: Integrate new component into v2 analyzer
+2. **Update Orchestrator**: Integrate new component into semantic-version-analyzer.sh
-3. **Maintain Compatibility**: Ensure original interface remains functional
+3. **Maintain Compatibility**: Ensure existing interfaces remain functional
 4. **Add Documentation**: Update this README with new component details
+5. **Add Tests**: Include comprehensive tests for new components